-Beranda » BLOG » Recognize The Normal Menstrual Cycle and Not, These Are The Signs
+Beranda » BLOG » Infertility » Recognize The Normal Menstrual Cycle and Not, These Are The Signs

 Recognize The Normal Menstrual Cycle and Not, These Are The Signs

-During the menstrual cycle, the pituitary gland in the brain and the ovaries in the female reproductive tract produce and release certain hormones at certain times.
-Four phases occur in the menstrual cycle, the phases in the menstrual cycle are influenced by the ups and downs of hormones in the body.
+During the body’s menstrual cycle, the pituitary gland in the brain and the ovaries in the reproductive tract release certain hormones.The four phases in which the menstrual cycle is divded up into depends on the fluctuating ups and downs of the hormones in the body.

-Menstrual phase: This phase, which usually lasts from day one to day five, is the time when the uterine lining is completely expelled through the vagina if pregnancy has not yet occurred.
-Most women bleed for three to five days, but periods lasting only two to seven days are considered normal.
+Primarily, the menstrual phase: this phase lasts from between day one of the cycle up until day five.
+During this period of time, the uterine lining is completely expelled through the vagina if the woman is not pregnant.
+Most women bleed for three to five days, however, periods that last for two days up to seven are normal.

-Follicular phase: This phase usually lasts from day six to fourteen.
-During this time, the level of the hormone estrogen increases which causes the lining of the uterus (endometrium) to grow and thicken.
-In addition, the follicle-stimulating hormone causes follicles in the ovaries to grow.
-During days 10 to 14, one of the developing follicles will form a fully mature egg (ovum).
+Follicular phase: this phase lasts from day six to fourteen.
+During this time, the hormone estrogen increases which causes the lining of the uterus (endometrium) to expand and grow thicker.
+In addition to this, the follicle-stimulating hormone cuases the follicles in the ovaries to grow.
+During days ten to fourteen, one of the many developing follices will form a mature egg – scientifically known as an ovum.

-Ovulation: This phase occurs around day 14 of a 28-days menstrual cycle.
-A sudden increase in the hormone luteinizing hormone causes the ovaries to release their eggs.
-This event is called ovulation.
+Ovulation: this phase occurs from around day 14 to 28 of the menstrual cycle.
+It begins with a sudden increase in a luteinizing hormone which causes the ovaries to release their eggs; this is called ovulation.

-Luteal phase: This phase lasts from around day 15 to day 28.
+Luteal phase: This phase lasts from around day 15 to 28 of the cycle.
 After the egg is released from the ovary, it begins to travel through the fallopian tubes to the uterus.
-Levels of the hormone progesterone increase to help prepare the lining of the uterus for pregnancy.
-If the egg is fertilized by sperm and attaches to the uterine wall, the woman is pregnant.
-If pregnancy does not occur, estrogen and progesterone levels drop and the thickened uterine lining is shed during the menstrual period.
+When this occurs, progesterone (a hormone) increases to help prepare the lining of the uterus for pregnancy.
+If the egg is fertilized by a sperm during this period, a woman becomes pregnant.
+If pregnancy does not occur, estrogen and progesterone levels drop and the uterine lining sheds blood – also known as the menstrual period.

 Normal Menstrual Cycle